 - Detent override switch is missing

-Makita Slide Compound Miter Saw – Step-Up Pick
+Makita Sliding Compound Miter Saw – Step-Up Pick

-The step-up pick for the best miter saw is from Makita, and this saw has an excellent portability factor that makes it a good choice for contractors or construction crews who need to move it from job to job.
+The step-up pick for the best miter saw is from Makita, and this sliding miter saw has an excellent portability factor that makes it a good choice for contractors or construction crews who need to move it from job to job.
 The lightweight design is easy to transport, and it comes with a powerful 10.5-amp direct drive motor that means you have to perform less maintenance on it to keep it running in peak performance.
-This product delivers 5,000 RPMs to help you tackle large and small projects around your home or office, and it weighs it at just 31.1-pounds.
+This sliding compound miter saw delivers 5,000 RPMs to help you tackle large and small projects around your home or office, and it weighs it at just 31.1-pounds.

 This best miter saw will miter from 0 to 50-degrees left and 0 to 60-degrees right.
 You get positive stops at 0, 15, 22.5, 31.6, 45, and 50-degrees left and right.
 To the right, there is a stop at 60-degrees too.
 This saw will easily cut boards up to 12-inches long at 90-degrees and 8 ½-inches at 45-degrees.
 This cutting capability gives you the chance to tackle a large variety of projects without having to swap out tools, and the sleek blue coloring makes it very easy to spot when you need it.